AdaCore/gnatstudio/docs/users_guide/debugging.rst

 The Assembly Window
 ===================

-It's sometimes convenient to look at the assembly code for the subprogram or source line you're currently debugging.
+It is sometimes convenient to look at the assembly code for the subprogram or source line you are currently debugging.

 .. index:: menu; debug --> data --> assembly